-In the forested area of Uttarakhand, it was found active throughout the night and indoor and outdoor landing rates were 0.5 and 1.4/man/night, respectively.
-In the plain area, An. culicifacies outdoor landing rate was 0.4/man/night.
-The average landing rate of An. culicifacies was recorded as 0.95 and 0.2/man/night in forest and dam areas, respectively.
-In Orissa, the mean landing rate was 0.86/man/night.
-Its biting rhythm is shown in Fig. 20.
+In the forested area of Uttaranchal, it was found active throughout the night and indoor and outdoor landing rates were 0.5 and 1.4/man/night, respectively.
+In plain area, An. culicifacies outdoor landing rate was 0.4/man/night.
+The average landing rate of An. culicifacies was recorded as 0.95 and 0.2/man/night in forest and dam area, respectively.
+In Orissa, the mean landing rate on man was 0.86/man/night.
+Its biting rhythm is shown in Fig. 19.